 January 11, 2013

-Eleven days into the new year and two projects are checked ‘completed’ on my 2013 project list: Durham Community Foundation’s Odyssey Ball ‘Chair Affair’ contribution, “The Invitation” rocker.
-And “BinaReCodings: ‘In the beginning was the word'”, a bookwork for Art House Co-op’s Sketchbook Project 2013, to be housed in the Brooklyn Art Library.
-Deadlines often make me sweat, but they also grease the motivational machinery and keep me on the road to creating new work.
-And so far, so good.
+Eleven days into the new year and two projects are checked ‘completed’ on my 2013 project list: the ‘Chair Affair’ contribution, i.e. “The Invitation” rocker.
+And “BinaReCodings: ‘In the beginning was the word'”, a bookwork for Art House Co-op’s Sketchbook Project 2013, to go on North American tour then housed in the Brooklyn Art Library.
+Deadlines can make you sweat, but they also grease the motivational machinery and keep you on track.

 December 21, 2012

 It’s a dim, brief day in the Northern Hemisphere.
 But glimmers of light appear everywhere amid the long shadows.
 They’re strung on houses and through festive greenery on the mantel.
-They’re found in gatherings with friends, in laughter with family, in projects that await your attention, in small mercies. . . .
-So, it’s been a fulfilling year, and without a doubt, 2013 will be just as interesting.
-Happy holidays and good wishes to all!
+They’re found in gatherings with friends, in laughter with family, in projects that await your attention, in small mercies.
+It has been a fulfilling year, and no doubt 2013 will be as interesting.

 October 23, 2012